christophelc/chess_rust/README.md

 This chess program is for educative purpose and a motivation to learn Rust and improve my AI skills.

 We don't want to be too specific to chess games.
 We will not go to far in the use of heuristics.
-For example, we will not use Syzygy tables for chess finals or we will not chess libraries.
+For example, we will not use Syzygy tables for chess finals or we will not use chess libraries.
 Our target is to:
-- Get an engine that is not too strong and not to bad,
+- Get an engine that is not too strong and not too bad,
 - Improve its level with the help of AI.

 ## Getting started